street-lab-tech/street-whisper-app/README.md

 Command  | What it does
 ------------- | -------------
-`python streetwhisperapp.py` | To start running the tool `python streetwhisperapp -howtouse` | Explains how to use the tool `python streetwhisperapp -credits`  | Displays the credits `python streetwhisperapp --help` | Shows all the available options the tool has
+`python streetwhisperapp.py` | To start running the tool `python streetwhisperapp.py -howtouse` | Explains how to use the tool `python streetwhisperapp.py -credits`  | Displays the credits `python streetwhisperapp.py --help` | Shows all the available options the tool has

 ## How To Run
 This app currently runs on ~Python 3.9.
 Please be sure to have Python 3.9 installed on your device.
 You can install Python 3.9 from here: https://www.python.org/downloads/.
 Make sure to install the **64 bit version of Python 3.9** if you are using Windows.